-The selection of a single enterprise application product rather than a range of best of breed applications is a more convenient approach for buyers provided their needs can be met in this manner.
+The proportion of organisations that will select a single enterprise application product rather than a range of best of breed applications is increasing.
+Undoubtedly this is a more convenient approach for buyers provided their needs can be met in this manner.